Tougaloo Nine: Protests

 The day after the Read-In, hundreds of students from Jackson State Teachers College picketed the arrest of the Tougaloo Nine prior to their release. the demonstration, consisting of prayers, singing and chants of "We Want Freedom," lasted for around 40 minutes.
 The President of Jackson State College, Jacob Reddix, was alleged to have assaulted two demonstrators during the protest.
 Reddix also threatened to expel student demonstrators.
 Police utilized clubs and dogs against the students in order to disband the protest.
 No protestors were arrested.

 The next day, March 29, over one hundred black community members congregated outside of the courthouse to show support for the Nine.
 As protesters applauded the arrival of the Tougaloo Nine at the courthouse, policemen set on the crowd with dogs and nightsticks resulting in the beating of NAACP representative Medgar Evers along with several women and children, two men being bitten by dogs, and an 81-year-old man suffering a broken arm when police beat him with a nightstick.
 Reverend S. Leon Whitney, a pastor of Farish Street Baptist Church, was among those bitten by police dogs.
 Medgar Evers later reflected "This act on the part of the police officials brought on greater unity in the Negro community and projected the NAACP in a position of being the accepted spokesman."
 A Jackson reporter summarized the event by saying, "A quiet community has been invaded by rabble-rousers stirring up hate between the races, and following are the…publicity media feeding an integrated North the choicest morsels from the Mississippi carcass.…The Negro who has so long held the guiding and helping hand of the white may lose that hand as he climbs the back of his benefactor and teacher to shout into halls where he is not welcome."

 Use of dogs

 Dogs (particularly German shepherds) were used during the civil rights movement by police officers to intimidate (and in some cases harm) protestors.
 During the trial of the Tougaloo Nine, fourteen police officers and two German shepherds lined the courthouse stairs.
 The dogs were “set upon” by people when a small crowd, which had gathered in support of the Tougaloo Nine, applauded.
 The dogs were responsible for biting two black ministers.
 The Tougaloo Nine trial was not the only instance dogs were used during the Civil Rights Movement.
-In 1963 in Birmingham, Alabama a German shepherd attacked a 15-year-old named Walter Gadsen during a civil rights demonstration.
-Gadsden was grabbed by a police officer while the dog he was holding lunged and made contact with Gadsen’s stomach.
+In 1963 in Birmingham, Alabama a German shepherd attacked a 15-year-old named Walter Gadsden during a civil rights demonstration.
+Gadsden was grabbed by a police officer while the dog he was holding lunged and made contact with Gadsden's stomach.
 In response to these events, NAACP partners coined the phrase “rights not bites."